 - Partners in Conservation (PIC): Annual competitive grants for conservation and environmental education projects undertaken by partners. - Small Project and Community Events (SPACE): Grants for smaller conservation and education projects (under \$2,500).
-SPACE grants are provided on a monthly basis throughout each fiscal year.
+SPACE grants are provided on a monthly basis throughout each fiscal year. - Cooperative Landowner Incentive Program (CLIP): A cost-share program that provides financial assistance to landowners who are installing conservation practices such as fencing, manure storage sheds, erosion control measures, bioswales, and planting trees and shrubs for wildlife habitat.
+We plan to redesign the CLIP program to focus these efforts in the rural areas of our district and create a complementary CLIP program for our urban lands efforts that is focused on industrial and commercial spaces.

-- Cooperative Landowner Incentive Program (CLIP): A cost-share program that provides financial assistance to landowners who are installing conservation practices such as fencing, manure storage sheds, erosion control measures, bioswales, and stream buffers. - Strategic Conservation Partnership (SPA): EMSWCD will continue its SPA funding for the Columbia Slough Watershed Council and the Johnson Creek Watershed Council, both of which serve as critical partners for the work we do.
+- Strategic Conservation Partnership (SPA): EMSWCD will continue its SPA funding for the Columbia Slough Watershed Council and the Johnson Creek Watershed Council, both of which serve as critical partners for the work we do.
 Under a continued agreement with the two watershed councils operating within the EMSWCD service area, EMSWCD provides funding per council for work the achieve mutual goals. - Equity-focused Strategic Opportunity Grants (EFSOG) Grants to support community organizations and initiatives helping to advance equity, diversity and inclusion related to EMSWCD's mission and programmatic goals.
-These grants are made as needed when opportunities are identified. - Strategic Conservation Investments (SCI): Enables EMSWCD to provide grants to partners for priority projects or to help out in urgent or time sensitive situations.
-These projects are typically not envisioned or planned for during the fiscal year.
-There are usually no specific regular funds allocated to this grant program.
-However should an SCI opportunity arise, monies from other grant programs, or from the contingency line item with the adoption of a Board resolution, may be used. - People's Garden Initiative Grants: Is an agreement between the USDA, NRCS, & EMSWCD.
+These grants are made as needed when opportunities are identified. - People's Garden Initiative Grants: Is an agreement between the USDA, NRCS, & EMSWCD.
 EMSWCD will_administer these grants for the purposes of producing vegetables and fruit important to small and large communities and urban neighborhoods lacking access to locally grown produce.
 EMSWCD will sub-award the funds to grantees meeting the Initiative's requirements.